-- 6.1.1 Most of the site lies on soil classified as peaty gleys, with some pockets of peat present sporadically around the site. - 6.1.2 The woodland site affected by the Proposed Development has a 'Detailed Aspect Method of Scoring' (DAMS)7 windthrow hazard class score of 13, classified as moderately exposed.
-The local climate is classified as cool and wet. - 6.1.3 These factors suggest that a moderate range of tree species can be grown on site. - 6.1.4 As detailed in Section 3 and TA Figures 11.25 to 11.30, the management felling coupes of the mature conifer woodland have been proposed to achieve suitable woodland windfirm boundaries. - 6.1.5 No impact of windthrow risk will be created by the removal of the young conifer plantation areas within the OHL operational corridor and access track corridors. - 6.1.6 A minimal impact of windthrow has been assessed for the native broadleaved woodland areas, due to their location, size and structure.
+- 6.1.1 Most of the site lies on soil classified as peaty gleys, with some pockets of peat present sporadically around the site. - 6.1.2 The woodland site affected by the Proposed Development has a 'Detailed Aspect Method of Scoring' (DAMS)7 windthrow hazard class score ranging between 13 and 18, classified as moderately to highly exposed.
+The local climate is classified as cool and wet. - 6.1.3 These factors suggest that a moderate range of tree species can be grown on site. - 6.1.4 As detailed in Section 3 and TA Figures 11.19 to 11.24, the management felling coupes of the mature conifer woodland have been proposed to achieve suitable woodland windfirm boundaries. - 6.1.5 No impact of windthrow risk will be created by the removal of the young conifer plantation areas within the OHL operational corridor and access track corridors.